Who is Mango Power Girl?

 In school I ran around with a mango-loving group of friends.
 For my readers who haven’t grown up in India — raw mangoes have a sweet but sour, sometimes tart taste, and we eat them as a juicy snack with salt & red chili powder.
 My friends and I knew where the best mango trees on our school grounds were, from which we tried to pluck those raw, green mangoes.
 Sometimes we climbed mango trees, but most times, good aim and a rock did the trick.
 Occasionally this ambitious task ran over our school break times, and we had to sneak back into the classroom 🙂

 By the Summer of 2007, I had been thinking of starting a blog for a couple years.
 One night my mango memories came rushing back and the name struck me — in that instant I became Mango Power Girl.

-My husband grew up in Ohio.
+My husband grew up in the US.
 We did not meet until many years later, but across the globe we both grew up watching “He-Man and the Masters of the Universe” on television.
 When I told Brian my idea for the name “Mango Power Girl,” he replied with a battle cry that any aficionados of He-Man would appreciate — “By the Power of Mango!“ — a geeky motto that still pops up here and in my Flickr stream.
-And, like Iron Chef Sakai peels apple in one peel, I can peel a ripe mango in one peel 🙂
+I’d also like to think that I was a feminist even as a kid long before I knew what feminism was.
+Oh and, like Iron Chef Sakai peels apple in one peel, I can peel a ripe mango in one peel 🙂

 How did Mango Power Girl start?